 7. New Institutions

 As the tectonic plates of society and economy shift they create what I’ve called governance sinkholes - spaces which need institutions but lack them.
 These often manifest in crises.
 A lot of my work over the years has focused on trying to create new institutions to fill these gaps.
+Michael Young - the great social entrepreneur - convinced me that ideas often have much more impact if they can be embedded in institutions, so I've often tried to set ones up, some within government, some as social ventures and some as businesses.
 My mixed background straddling government and technology means that I’m fairly well placed to think through how new institutions can be designed.
-Here are summaries of some of the ones I’ve proposed:
+The section of this website on organisations covers some of the ones I was directly involved in creating.
+Here are summaries of some of the ones I’ve proposed.

 HEALTH KNOWLEDGE COMMONS